bklvsky/cub3d/README.md

 ### Credit

 The project was done in team with [hashly](https://github.com/hashlyschool).
-My part of the project was - parser, textures, keys handling; and my teammate handled raycasting algorithm.
+My part of the project was the parser, textures, keys handling and player movements; and my teammate handled raycasting algorithm, mouse movements and minimap in the corner.